oristopo/nVhelp/index.md

 <h3>Calibration for 4 track nanoVNA</h3>
 <em>thanks to Alan Victor</em>
 <p>
-Some notes: If you can have on hand another 50 ohm termination<br>
+Some notes:<br>
-and another female-female SMA adapter, it is helpful.<br>
+A second 50 ohm termination and female-female SMA adapter are wanted for ISOLN and THRU calibration.<br>
 <br>
-Supplied and used are the TWO- matched cables, the LOADS and one SMA adapter.<br>
+Supplied and used are TWO matched cables, LOADS and one SMA adapter.<br>
 Each of the NUMBERED items below represent your PRESS (SOFT KEY TOUCH).<br>
 <br>
 Turn on the VNA and note register 0 is ON.<br>